Join me on your yoga journey

 After a couple months in that class where it all began, I found a great teacher and became completely hooked on yoga.
 I'm sure most of my friends tired of hearing me tell them they needed to practice yoga too!
 I soon delved into yoga teacher training accumulating more than 500 hours of training.
-I've taught yoga in high schools, community education programs, and recently celebrated 10-years as Adjunct Faculty in Exercise Science, teaching yoga at Mesa Community College in addition to Val Vista Village resort.
+I have taught yoga in high schools, community education programs, and recently celebrated 11-years as Adjunct Faculty in Exercise Science, teaching yoga at Mesa Community College in addition to Val Vista Village resort.
 I also work personally with students in my home studio.
 I am fascinated with the practice and study of yoga and I continue to develop both as I attend workshops to further my knowledge.
 I am in awe of my students as they learn to calm their minds and increase strength and flexibility in their bodies.
 Helping others feel good in their lives is where I have the most fun and feel the highest satisfaction.

 Immersed in yoga since 2001, my focus is on the physical alignment of postures, careful sequencing of poses, and breath awareness in both my own practice and as an instructor.
 My classes include a flow of postures, breathing techniques, meditation, and visualization.
 I offer weekly classes, private sessions, and occasional workshops.
 I look forward to seeing you in class either on the mat next to me or in front of me.
 Either way, it will be my pleasure!
 Visit my schedule page for more information.